minamagdydev/SwvlTask-DevelopmentFinal/README.md

 **SWVL Movies Task**

-Project written in Swift 4 code built using the MVVM design pattern when search in first screen the list sorted by year and each year hold at most the top rated 5 movies  . (i forgot to put it in sections)
+Project written in Swift 4 code built using the MVVM design pattern , When search in the list , it sorted by year and each year hold at most the top rated 5 movies  . (i forgot to put it in sections)